martafaggian/BDT2023-fraud-detection/README.md

 ![kafka demo](./img/kafka_ui.png)

-## Pipeline
+## Data Processing

 ![flink demo](./img/flink_dash.png)

 ## Data Modeling

-The data modeling flow followed the instructions proposed by [cassandra](https://cassandra.apache.org/doc/latest/cassandra/data_modeling.html) for a correct modeling of the data structure.
+The data modeling process was performed by following the indications proposed by [cassandra](https://cassandra.apache.org/doc/latest/cassandra/data_modeling.html) for a correct modeling of the data structure.
 > **Warning**
 > data modeling for cassandra requires a **query oriented** approach, different from the typical relational data modeling.